Particular/docs.particular.net/samples/sql-persistence/transitioning-correlation-ids/sample.md

 This sample illustrates an approach for transitioning between different [correlation IDs](/persistence/sql/saga.md#correlation-ids) in a way that requires no endpoint downtime or migration of saga data stored in sql.

+> [!NOTE]
-NOTE: The sample uses three "Phase" endpoint projects to illustrate the iterations of a single endpoint in one solution.
+> The sample uses three "Phase" endpoint projects to illustrate the iterations of a single endpoint in one solution.

 include: sqlpersistence-prereqs